berkeleyauv/electrical_training/README.md

 Measures Voltage, Current, and Resistance.

 ### Oscilloscope
 Mainly used for tracking "signals".
-Oscilloscope is a multimeter but able to provide a graph of voltage over time.
+Signals are just voltage values.
+Oscilloscope is a multimeter but is able to provide a graph of the signal over time.

 </details>